Jerry Butler (actor)

-Jerry Butler (May 13, 1959 – January 27, 2018) was an American pornographic film actor.
+Jerry Butler (born Paul David Siederman; May 13, 1959 – January 27, 2018) was an American pornographic film actor.
 His career lasted from 1981 to 1993, and included more than 500 films.

 Biography

-Butler was born Paul David Siederman in Brooklyn to a Jewish father and a mother of half German/Irish and half Cherokee/Native American descent.
+Butler was born Paul David Siederman in Brooklyn to a Jewish father and a mother of half German/Irish and half Cherokee descent.
 His paternal grandfather, Sam Siederman, was reportedly the half-brother of Russian communist leader Leon Trotsky.

-Butler initially tried his luck at mainstream acting, performing in a variety of Off-Broadway plays.
+Butler initially tried his luck at mainstream acting, performing in a variety of off-Broadway plays.
 He also had a few walk-on appearances on the soap opera One Life to Live in 1978 and made an uncredited appearance in Frank Henenlotter's 1982 horror film Basket Case.
 He was generally unhappy with the constant pressure to sleep with men in exchange for parts, and began to slowly grow tired of the wasted effort.

-He first got into hardcore in 1981 after answering an advertisement in Backstage Magazine looking for hardcore actors.
-He went in to audition for a non-sex role and after a little persuading, ended up with a hardcore sex role in the 1981 film Young, Wild and Wonderful.
+He first got into hardcore pornography in 1981, after answering an advertisement in Backstage Magazine looking for hardcore actors.
+He auditioned for a non-sex role and, after a little persuading, ended up with a hardcore sex role in the 1981 film Young, Wild and Wonderful.

 His stage name was inspired from hearing the Jerry Butler song "Only the Strong Survive" on the radio while he was picking up his first paycheck.
-Butler was touted as the most talented male actor in his day with turns in Chuck Vincent's bigger budget adult efforts Roommates (1981) and In Love (1983), the latter winning him Hustlers "Best Actor Award".
+Butler was touted as the most talented male actor in his day, with turns in Chuck Vincent's bigger budget adult efforts Roommates (1981) and In Love (1983), the latter winning him Hustlers "Best Actor Award".

 During his adult film career, Butler made appearances in three more mainstream films, playing a comedic role in Preppies (1984), the dramatic lead in psychological thriller Deranged (1987), which were both directed by Chuck Vincent, and in the horror film Evils of the Night (1985).

 According to the Internet Adult Film Database, Butler acted in 656 adult films during his lifetime.